nuejs/nue/packages/nuejs.org/docs/reactivity.md

 customElements.define('zen-toggle', ZenToggle, { extends: 'input' })
 ```

 One major benefit of using a Web Component is that the browser automatically takes care of component mounting and you have hooks for cleaning up resources when the component is removed from the DOM.

-For this reason, they work nicely together with [view transitions](#view-transitions).
+They work nicely together with [view transitions](#view-transitions) without extra coding for setting things up